Michael Heilmann's Automatic Resource Management System Mark 1

 The function is invoked when the type is removed (for example, when Arms_shutdown

-is invoked) and is passed a pointer to an array of Bytes (the name of the type) and the length of that array.
+The second argument is an array of Bytes (the name of the type) and the third argument the length of that array.

 struct File {